lakshmi-intechcode/jng_instr_folder/6_api/intro_api/README.md

 * Now we're going to start getting data from somewhere else using APIs
 * API stands for Application Programming Interface
 * Almost everything is an API
-* For the purposes of this course, and industry talk, people are usually talking about a HTTP API.
+* For the purposes of this course, and industry talk, when programmers talk about APIs they are usually talking about an HTTP API.
 * You can think of these as a database somebody else put together that you can pull information from.

 ##### Part 2 - REST / CRUD / HTTP VERBS

 ***Five Min Exercise***

-* Do some research on the following
+* Do some research on the following three topics.
+We will come back together as a group and discuss them.
 	* REST
 	* RESTful API
 	* HTTP VERBS / CRUD